Scott Briggs, Vice President, Broadcast Operations

 Something you may not know about me…I play piano and guitar.

-Megan Willison, Digital Media & Promotions Coordinator
+Megan Willison, Promotions & Digital Media Director

 After years of being a stay-at-home mom, I began working here part-time in 1999.
-I started out answering phones and working the front office, and now handle the design and maintenance of our five websites, and coordinate the promotions and events for our three stations.
+I started out answering phones and working the front office, and now handle the design and maintenance of our four websites, and coordinate the promotions and events for our three stations.

 I enjoy spending time with my family, cooking and baking, doing home improvements, and quiet time on the deck watching and feeding the backyard birds.
-I think I have tried every craft out there including painting, sewing, crotcheting, scrapbooking, stamping, and floral arranging.
+I think I have tried every craft out there including painting, sewing, crocheting, scrapbooking, stamping, and floral arranging.

 Some things people may not know about me…I had my 15 minutes of television fame when I was featured in a series of TV commercials for a local grocery store chain.
 I took a cake decorating class when I was 14 and have been decorating cakes for every family function, holiday and birthday since.